Tamed Warping Network for High-Resolution Semantic Video Segmentation: Related Work

 \subsection{Feature Fusion in Semantic Segmentation}

-Semantic segmentation in an FCN manner~\citep{fcn} has achieved remarkable accuracy.
-Recently, high-quality models~\citep{deeplabv3+, ccnet, cfnet, pspnet, ann, danet, dynamic-filter} as well as high-speed lightweight approaches~\citep{dfanet, swiftnet, bisenet, icnet} show the importance of feature fusion from different layers~(or scales).
+Recently, both high-quality models~\cite{deeplabv3+, ccnet, cfnet, pspnet, ann, danet, dynamic-filter,sharma2020ssfnet} and high-speed ones~\cite{dfanet, swiftnet, bisenet, icnet} show the importance of feature fusion from different layers.
 Generally, shallow layers contain more low-level \textit{spatial} details, while deep layers more \textit{contextual} information.
-The combination of features from different layers significantly improve the accuracy.
+The combination of features from different layers improves the accuracy.

-Feature fusion in our proposed non-key-frame CNN is similar to those in FPN~\citep{fpn} and U-Net~\citep{unet}, where lateral connections are used to fuse the low-level~(spatial) and high-level~(context) features.
-In comparison, our non-key-frame CNN only retains a small number of layers of the encoder to extracts low-level features and obtains high-level features by interior feature warping.
-Thus, the non-key-frame CNN saves the heavy computations of context feature extraction.
+Feature fusion in our proposed non-key-frame CNN (NKFC) is similar to those in \cite{fpn, unet,lin2020refineu}, where lateral connections are used to fuse the low-level~(spatial) and high-level~(context) features.
+In comparison, our NKFC only retains a few layers of the encoder to extracts low-level features and obtains high-level features by feature warping.
+Thus, NKFC saves the heavy computations of context feature extraction.